mads-hartmann/mads-hartmann.com/sites/blog.mads-hartmann.com/src/_drafts/multicore-ocaml.md

 ### What are effects and why should I use them?

-Effects let you suspend a computation, do something else, then resume it—without callbacks or monads.
+Effects let you suspend a computation, do something else, then resume it - without callbacks or monads.
 Useful for async I/O, generators, exceptions, and building custom schedulers.
 You define an effect, perform it, and a handler decides what happens.
 Think of them as resumable exceptions.

 ### How do I write code using effects?